-You want to place the light, perhaps using a Beauty Dish, above the camera and aiming down at your subject.
+You want to place the light above the camera, perhaps using a Beauty Dish, aiming down at your subject.
 Not so high that the nose shadow meets the lips.
 As you can see in the image above, I go a bit lower than most photographers to have a subtle nose shadow.

-The challenge with this style of lighting is that it tends to create a hard shadow under the chin.
-You may want to reduce that shadow with a bounce of light from a fill card or reflector, or possibly use a small soft box at a lower lighting power than your key light.
+The challenge with this lighting style is that it tends to create a hard shadow under the chin.
+You may want to reduce that shadow with a bounce of light from a fill card or reflector or use a small softbox with lower lighting power than your key light.

-The subject typically faces straight at the camera, but I used a head-tilt in this example to minify the shadow under the chin.
+The subject typically faces straight at the camera, but I used a head tilt in this example to minimize the shadow under the chin.

-I believe that Loop Lighting is the most popular portrait lighting pattern used by photographers.
-It's very easy to setup, and it works for male or female subjects.
+Loop Lighting is the most popular portrait lighting pattern photographers use.
+It’s very easy to set up and works for male or female subjects.

-Loop lighting has a shadow to one side of the nose or the other.
-Sometimes it's very pronounced with hard light.
+Loop lighting has a shadow on one side of the nose.
+Sometimes it’s very pronounced with hard light.
 The nose shadow should not be so long as to cast across the face to other areas of shadow on the cheek.